csci104/site/homework/hw5draft/programming/index.md

 ### Laplacian Smoothing

 Suppose you are trying to classify a piece of fruit that is soggy.
 Oops, none of your training data involved fruit that was soggy!
 What should you do?
-One possibility would just be to refuse to classify (https://www.youtube.com/watch?v=7qnd-hdmgfk).
+One possibility would just be to [refuse to classify](https://www.youtube.com/watch?v=7qnd-hdmgfk).
 This is not ideal, because what if all of the other traits that this fruit has match up perfectly with being an apple?
-It's probably just a soggy, gross apple (https://www.youtube.com/watch?v=Uj1ykZWtPYI).
+It's probably just a [soggy, gross apple](https://www.youtube.com/watch?v=Uj1ykZWtPYI).

 Normally, when calculating `Pr(x | C)` with your training data, you would divide the # of occurrences of x and C (denoted occ(x,C)) by the # of occurrences of C (denoted occ(C)).
 Now, to accomplish our goal, we will calculate it as: